 Here’s how to use Moosend’s SMTP server with the application of your choosing.
 Pressed for time?
 Click here to jump to the configuration settings!

-1. Find the Configuration Info
+How to Find the Configuration Info

 Moosend’s SMTP Server Settings: Overview

 To sum up, here is all the info you are going to need:

 - Password: Your Moosend Account Password

 - Port Number: 25

 If you want to connect your WordPress Website with Moosend’s SMTP Server, check out this guide!